adamleejohnson/R-ukbiobank/README.md

     f.53.0.0.Date_of_attending_assessment_centre

 The field names can be specified and overriden if they have been formatted differently in the UKB data frame.
-However, this may break the field name expansion functionality (see below), so it is therefore recommended to at least have the leading portion of the field name in the above format.
+However, this may break the field name expansion functionality (see below), so it is therefore recommended to at least have the leading portion of the field name (_e.g._, f.53.0.0) in the above format.

-For code clarity, it is recommended to refer to functions using `::` notation (e.g. `ukbiobank::Age_at_date()`), rather than loading the library with `library(ukbiobank)`.

 ### Data masking

-Functions that require the name of a field (i.e., column) in the data frame can accept quoted (i.e. symbolic) field names to facilitate tidy data masking.
+Functions that require the name of a field in the data frame can accept quoted field names, _à la_ dplyr, to facilitate tidy data masking.
 See https://dplyr.tidyverse.org/reference/dplyr_data_masking.html.

 ### Field name expansion

-Some functions (for example those that look-up ICD10 codes) will need to search many consecutive fields that are indexed by instance number or array number.
-In this case, only one field name needs to be provided and the function will identify all related fields.
+Some functions (_e.g._, those that look-up ICD10 codes) will need to search many consecutive fields that are indexed by instance number or array number.
+In these cases, only one field name needs to be provided and the function will identify all related fields.
 For example, the ICD10 lookup function needs to know that field `f.41270.0.0.Diagnoses_ICD10` is used for ICD10 diagnoses, but will automatically search all fields of the form `f.41270.###.###.Diagnoses_ICD10`.
 This means, however, that each field must include "Field.Instance.Array" in `###.###.###` format somewhere in the name.
-Such functions will also typically allow the user to specify the minimum and maxum instance/array numbers to use.
+Such functions will also typically allow the user to specify the minimum and maximum instance/array numbers to use, and how to aggregate values across multiple instances or across an array.

+For further information about instances and arrays in the UKB data, refer to this document: https://biobank.ctsu.ox.ac.uk/~bbdatan/Repeat_assessment_doc_v1.0.pdf.

 ## Examples